mrbbcmicro/PyCode/README.md

 PyCode
 ======

-These files are my python code, but for big projects i will create a new repository.
+These files are my friend mcredstone's python code, but for big projects i will create a new repository.

 My code
 =======